bluemelov1/KomplRechnernetze/README.md

 #### What it does?

 To complete our proof of concept we designed a translator which takes a VyOS configruation as an input and gives you a NixOS configuration as an output.
-This is possible for our four use cases:
+This is possible for our use cases:
 1. DHCP server
 2. Bonding
 3. Wireguard configuration